 220.127.116.11.1.
 Red Hat Enterprise Virtualization (version 3.6 and earlier)

-Red Hat Enterprise Virtualization (version 3.6 and earlier) includes two types of hypervisors:
+Red Hat Enterprise Virtualization (version 3.6 and earlier) includes three types of hypervisors:

 yumare not possible.

-- This is a Red Hat Enterprise Linux host which is subscribed to specific software channels, and has the hypervisor packages installed.
+- This is a Red Hat Enterprise Linux host which has specific software repositories enabled, and has the hypervisor packages installed.

 18.104.22.168.2.
 Red Hat Virtualization (version 4.0 and later)